 Option Description User Accessible USB Ports Configures the user accessible USB ports.
 Selecting Only Back Ports On disables the front USB ports; selecting All Ports Off disables all front and back USB ports; selecting All Ports Off (Dynamic) disables all front and back USB ports during POST.
 This option is set to All Ports On by default.
-When user accessible USB ports is set to All Ports Off (Dynamic) the Enable Front Ports Only option is enabled.
-Enable Front Ports Only: Enables or disables the front USB ports during the OS runtime.
+When user accessible USB ports are set to All Ports Off (Dynamic) the Enable Front Ports Only option is enabled.
+Enable Front Ports Only: Enables or disables the front USB ports during the operating system runtime.
 The USB keyboard and mouse still function in certain USB ports during the boot process, depending on the selection.
 After the boot process is complete, the USB ports will be enabled or disabled as per the setting. iDRAC Direct USB Port The iDRAC Direct USB port is managed by iDRAC exclusively with no host visibility.
 This option is set to ON or OFF .
 When set to OFF , iDRAC does not detect any USB devices installed in this managed port.
 This option is set to On by default.
 Internal SD Card Port Enables or disables the internal SD card port of the Internal Dual SD Module (IDSDM).
 This option is set to On by default.
 Internal SD Card Redundancy Configures the redundancy mode of the Internal Dual SD Module (IDSDM).
 When set to Mirror Mode, data is written on both SD cards.
 After failure of either card and replacement of the failed card, the data of the active card is copied to the offline card during the system boot.
-When Internal SD Card Redundancy is set to Disabled , only the primary SD card is visible to the OS.
+When Internal SD Card Redundancy is set to Disabled , only the primary SD card is visible to the operating system.
 This option is set to Disabled by default.
 Internal SD Primary Card By default, the primary SD card is selected to be SD Card 1.
 If SD Card 1 is not present, then the controller selects SD Card 2 to be the primary SD card.
-Embedded NIC1 and NIC2 Enables or disables the Embedded NIC1 and NIC2.
-If set to Disabled (OS) , the NIC may still be available for shared network access by the embedded management controller.
-Configure the Embedded NIC1 and NIC2 option by using the NIC management utilities of the system.
-I/OAT DMA Engine Enables or disables the I/O Acceleration Technology (I/OAT) option.
-I/OAT is a set of DMA features designed to accelerate network traffic and lower CPU utilization.
-Enable only if the hardware and software support the feature.
-This option is set to Disabled by default.
-Embedded Video Controller Enables or disables the use of Embedded Video Controller as the primary display.
-When set to Enabled , the Embedded Video Controller will be the primary display even if add-in graphic cards are installed.
-When set to Disabled , an add-in graphics card will be used as the primary display.
-BIOS will output displays to both the primary add-in video and the embedded video during POST and pre-boot environment.
-The embedded video will then be disabled right before the operating system boots.
-This option is set to Enabled by default.